Cost of Simulating Entanglement in Steering Scenario: Upper bound on the simulation cost

-We next turn to simulate arbitrary spin measurements on the shrunken Bloch sphere.
-In three dimensions, the rotationally-symmetric planar POVM $\{\Pi^{\rot}_i\}$ cannot be directly generalized, and so we consider a few alternate approaches.
-We first use the equally spaced points found in the Thompson problem \cite{Wales2006}.
-The numerical result for $n\in\{4,\cdots 12\}$ is shown in Table.~\ref{tab: symmetric POVM}.
-The second construction builds a parent POVM using the symmetries of Platonic solids, and a detailed analysis of this is carried out in the Supplemental Material.
-The final and most powerful construction uses results from Refs. \cite{Bourgain1988, siegel2023} on zonotope approximations, and is summarized in the following. \begin{theorem} For any $r\in[0,\frac{1}{2}]$,
+Next, we turn to simulating all noisy spin measurements.
+In this general scenario, the rotationally symmetric planar POVM $\{\Pi^{\text{rot}}_\lambda\}$ cannot be directly generalized, as noisy spin measurements are no longer represented by a shrunken 2D disk but rather a 3D shrunken ball in the Bloch sphere representation.
+To address this, we consider alternative symmetric constructions for general qubit measurements, based on the idea of "evenly distributing" points on a sphere.

-for some positive constants $C$.
-Hence, by Proposition \ref{prop:general CC}, the RHS of Eq. \eqref{Eq:upb-full} also bounds the shared randomness cost for simulating $\omega_r$ by projective measurements on Alice's side. \end{theorem}
+First, we utilize the equally-spaced points obtained from the Thompson problem \cite{Wales2006}.
+The numerical results for $n\in\{4,\cdots, 12\}$ are shown in Table~\ref{tab: symmetric POVM}.
+Second, we construct a parent POVM by leveraging the symmetries of Platonic solids.
+A detailed analysis of this approach is provided in the appendix~\ref{appendixE}, with results summarized in Table~\ref{tab:platonic}.